junghyunlim/junghyunlim.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Postdoctoral Fellow in the Niehaus Center for Globalization and Governance at Princeton University.
-My work focuses on International and Comparative Political Economy and Political Behavior.
-I completed my Ph.D. in Political Science from the University of Pittsburgh.
+I am a postdoctoral fellow at Perry World House’s Borders and Boundaries Project at University of Pennsylvania.
+Previously, I was a postdoctoral fellow at Princeton University's Niehaus Center for Globalization \& Governance (2021-2022).
+I completed my Ph.D. in Political Science at the University of Pittsburgh in 2021.

-My research explores the effects of economic globalization on politics, with a focus on the political consequences of international migration in sending and receiving countries.
-In my dissertation, I primarily focus on the causes and consequences of nationalist backlashes and the rise of far-right parties, with a special focus on the impacts of international migration in sending countries.
-In related projects, I explore the impact of other aspects of economic globalization (i.e. trade) on the rise of radical right-wing populism.

-In my work, I use a diverse set of methods including statistical analysis and causal inference with observational data, experiments, and computational tools such as text analysis and machine learning.
-My work has been accepted or conditionally accepted for publication in *Comparative Political Studies*, *Electoral Studies*, and *Democratization*.
+My research is on international/comparative political economy, with a special focus on the politics of international migration and globalization.
+In my work, I use a diverse set of methods including causal inference with observational data, and computational tools such as text analysis and machine learning.
+My work has appeared in *Comparative Political Studies*, *Electoral Studies*, and *Democratization*.